Elon Musk becomes Twitter's biggest shareholder

 Source: www.indiatoday.in

-Tesla founder Elon Musk has bought almost a tenth of the social media platform's shares, worth $3bn.
+Tesla boss Elon Musk has bought almost a tenth of the social media platform's shares, worth $3bn.

 More in www.bbc.co.uk